Wonders Hall - teaching, learning and student support renovation

 - The renovation work may require life safety enhancements in the residential wings that will be studied during the planning stage.

-- The source of funds for the project is expected to be the general fund and Residential and Hospitality Services - auxiliary operations.
+- The source of funds for the project is a combination of the general fund and Residential and Hospitality Services and/or debt financing with debt repayment from the general fund and RHS.

 Questions, comments, concerns?